Knutselsmurf1/ApplePicMaestro/README.md

 How to use:
 - Copy(part of) pictures from iCloud Photos to c:\copyOfiCloudPhotos
-- ApplePicMaestro.exe < path with pictures>
+- ApplePicMaestro.exe 'path with pictures'
   Its output is in subfolders:
   - \output(see 1)
   - \anotherbrand(see 2)